manyaa-fr/Ecommerce-Follow-Along/README.md

 ### Login Page Development
 The first user interface component, the login page, was developed.
 This page allows users to enter their credentials to access the application.
 The login page was styled using Tailwind CSS.

+## Milestone 3: Project Setup for Backend

+In this milestone, we focused on setting up the backend of the e-commerce application.
+Here's what was achieved:

+### Backend Folder Structure
+- Created a structured hierarchy for organizing backend code:
+  - `routes/`: Contains all API routes.
+  - `controllers/`: Handles the logic for processing requests.
+  - `models/`: Defines the database schemas and models.
+  - `middlewares/`: (Future use) For adding middleware functions.
+  - `utils/`: (Future use) For utility functions and helpers.

+### Server Setup
+- Initialized a Node.js server using Express.
+- Configured the server to listen on port `3000`.
+- Set up basic API routes for testing the server.

+### Database Connection
+- Integrated MongoDB using Mongoose for efficient data storage.
+- Established a connection between the server and MongoDB.
+- Created a basic schema for products to prepare for future data storage.

+### Error Handling
+- Implemented basic error handling middleware to catch and log errors.
+- Added error responses for invalid routes and server errors.

+### Updated README
+- Added this section to document the progress made in Milestone 3.